 For those with chronic illness, intuitive eating enhances interoceptive sensitivity to your biological cues (hunger and fullness) and helps to remove obstacles (like food and body beliefs) that block your ability to make choices in support of your disease management.
 But remember: following hunger and fullness cues makes up only a fraction of what intuitive eating actually involves.
 Gentle nutrition (the tenth principle of intuitive eating) can greatly benefit disease management for someone with a chronic illness that requires an adjusted meal plan.
 Here are a few examples:

-- The avoidance of gluten to alleviate physical symtpoms associated with Celiac’s Disease.
+- The avoidance of gluten alleviates physical symptoms associated with Celiac Disease.

-- Awareness of sodium in cases of hypertension or in indivduals considered salt-sensitive.
+- Awareness of sodium in cases of hypertension or in individuals considered salt-sensitive.